cchampou/perso/src/content/blog/mastra.md

 ## Road to production

-Now the obvious question that comes after days of messing around with the codebase and Studio is: how do I host this thing and how do I connect it to my project?
+Now the obvious question that comes after days of experimenting with the codebase and Studio is: how do I host this thing and how do I connect it to my project?
 Once more Mastra got you covered with a bunch of options to choose from:

 - Mastra Cloud (the commercial offer)